-In this new four-part lecture series, David discusses how the concept of the messiah emerges in Jewish History, beginning with the biblical period.
+David Solomon discusses the concept of the messiah and how it emerges in Jewish History, beginning with the biblical period.

 This first lecture examines the appearance of the messianic idea in Tanach, charting its metamorphosis towards a universal application.